cassidyjames/cassidyjames.github.io/wishlist.md

 ### Blu-rays

 Yes, really!
 I have a Plex server, so a Blu-ray or of your favorite movie would be a welcome addition.
-Or even DVDs if it's older older content that's not available on Blu-ray, like classics.
+Or even DVDs if it's older older

 ### Board/card/party games **$10–50**